Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - When not provided the default value `0` SHALL be assumed.

-  - This value can be overridden by the top level executor, such as MONAI Deploy Application Server.
+  - This value can be overridden by the top level executor.

 - Application Manifest MUST enable the specification of environment variables for the Application (`/etc/monai/app.json#environment`)